privacysandbox/protected-auction-key-value-service/docs/sharding.md

 ![Realtime sequence](assets/grouping_records.png)

-A snapshot/delta file indicated its shard number through this [field](https://github.com/privacysandbox/fledge-key-value-service/blob/31e6d0e3f173086214c068b62d6b95935063fd6b/public/data_loading/riegeli_metadata.proto#L40).
+A snapshot/delta file indicates its shard number through this [field](https://github.com/privacysandbox/fledge-key-value-service/blob/31e6d0e3f173086214c068b62d6b95935063fd6b/public/data_loading/riegeli_metadata.proto#L40).
 If it is not set, the whole file will be read by all machines.
 However, only records that belong to that particular shard will be loaded in memory.
-If it is set in the file, the server can skip the file without reading the records if its shard does not match the number in the file.
+If the shard number in the file does not match the server's shard number, the server can skip the file without reading the records.

 ### Relatime update path